n6ls0n/learn-opengl-playground/README.md

 - The rasterizer takes all the vertices belonging to a single primitive and transforms this to a set of fragmnets.
 Vertex coordinates can theoretically have any coordinate but fragments cant since they are bound by the resolution of the screen

-- There will almost never be a one-on-one mapping between vertex coordiantes and fragments, so the rasterizer has to determine in some way what fragment/screen-coordinate each specific vertex will end up at
+- There will almost never be a one-on-one mapping between vertex coordinates and fragments, so the rasterizer has to determine in some way what fragment/screen-coordinate each specific vertex will end up at

 - The way MSAA works under the hood is not by using a single sample point to determine the coverage of a primitive defined by a group of vertices but instead using multiple sample points

-- Instead of a single point at the center of each pixel, you place 4 subsamples in a general pattern and use thos to determine pixel coverage
+- Instead of a single point at the center of each pixel, you place 4 subsamples in a general pattern and use those to determine pixel coverage

 - Assuming that 2 subsamples were covered and thus would run the fragment shader, the next step is to determine a color for this specific pixel.
 Our initial guess would be that we run the fragment shader for each covered subsample and later average the colors of eahc subsample per pixel